abijith-2002/React-OTT/CI-README.md

 If your pipeline previously attempted a Gradle task and failed with:
 - `Error running gradle check`
 - `./gradlew: No such file or directory` then switch to the steps above or use EAS Build for native artifacts.
+Do not run `./gradlew`; it is intentionally absent in an Expo-managed project.